 4.1 Trust Service Provider.
-DocuSign represents and warrants that its Affiliates’ data centers are secured and trustworthy in accordance with industry standards and uses high-performance products in terms of reliability, security and confidentiality.
-Electronic signatures created with the Service, subject to the Customer fulfilling its responsibilities under the Agreement, will conform with the definition of Advanced Electronic Signature set out in Article 26 of eIDAS.
+DocuSign shall ensure: (a) its and its Affiliates’ data centers are secured and trustworthy in accordance with industry standards and use high-performance products in terms of reliability, security, and confidentiality; and (b) that electronic signatures created with the Service, subject to the Customer fulfilling its responsibilities under the Agreement, will conform with the definition of Advanced Electronic Signature set out in Article 26 of eIDAS.

-5.1 In its capacity as CA, DocuSign France has a duty to audit and monitor Customer in its role as RA in order to ensure its compliance with the Registration Policy applicable to Signer Certificates.
-For this audit, the CA may carry out or select an auditor to carry out an annual compliance audit on the Customer’s premises.
-Depending on auditor choice, the audit should cover the following areas:
+5.1 In its capacity as CA, DocuSign France has a duty to inspect Customer in its role as RA in order to confirm its compliance with the Registration Policy applicable to Signer Certificates.
+For this inspection, the CA may carry out, or select a mutually agreeable inspector to carry out, an annual compliance inspection on the Customer’s premises.
+Depending on inspector choice, the inspection may cover the following areas:

-(e) RA monitoring of DRAs (if the RA has designated Delegated Registration Authority) in accordance with the Registration Policy defined by RA and the contract between the RA and each DRA;
+(i) Monitoring of DRAs in accordance with the Registration Policy defined by RA and the contract between the RA and each DRA; and

-(f) Requirements to be met by DRAs regarding Signer authentication and identification and the secure transmission of Signer identification data to the Customer by DRAs;
+(ii) Requirements to be met by DRAs regarding Signer authentication and identification and the secure transmission of Signer identification data to the Customer by DRAs.

-5.2 If the audit reveals a major case of non-compliance, Customer shall correct its procedures immediately.
+5.2 If the inspection reveals a major case of non-compliance, Customer shall correct its procedures as soon as reasonably possible and, in any event, no later than the timeframe set by DocuSign France.
 If the correction has not been made within the timeframe set by DocuSign France, DocuSign France (or DocuSign as its agent and upon its instructions) may suspend services included in the operation of the Service until compliance is achieved.
-In this case, Customer cannot claim a breach by DocuSign France (or by DocuSign acting as DocuSign France agent) of its contractual obligations or claim any indemnity of any kind due to this suspension.
-Customer acknowledges and agrees that DocuSign France is permitted to suspend its performance under this Agreement whenever Customer is reasonably believed to be out of compliance with its obligations as RA and such suspension may continue until DocuSign France in its sole good faith discretion determines that the compliance failures have been remedied.
+In this case, Customer cannot claim a breach by DocuSign France (or by DocuSign acting as DocuSign France agent) of its contractual obligations under this Agreement or claim any indemnity of any kind due to this suspension.
+Customer acknowledges and agrees that DocuSign France is permitted to suspend its performance under this Agreement whenever Customer is reasonably believed to be out of compliance with its obligations as RA, and such suspension may continue until DocuSign France in its sole good faith discretion determines that the compliance failures have been remedied.

-5.3 If it is suspected that the RA and/or one or more DRA are in breach of this Agreement, or if a certification body or government authority makes the express request, DocuSign France also reserves the right to conduct an unannounced audit on the premises of the RA and the relevant DRAs at any time, to determine any noncompliance with this Agreement and/or the applicable Certificate Policies.
+5.3 If it is suspected that the RA and/or one or more DRA are in breach of this Agreement, or if a certification body or government authority makes the express request, DocuSign France also reserves the right to conduct, with reasonable advanced notice, an inspection on the premises of the RA and the relevant DRAs at any time, to determine any noncompliance with this Agreement and/or the applicable Certificate Policies.

 7. THIRD PARTY CLAIMS.

-In addition to the third party claims obligations set forth in the Agreement, Customer will indemnify DocuSign, and its Affiliates’, employees, directors, agents, and representatives from, and defend the Indemnified Parties against, any Claim to the extent arising from or related to: (a) any representations or warranties regarding the Service made by Customer to any third parties (including without limitation Signers) not authorized by DocuSign; and (b) non-performance of any of obligations by Customer, in its capacity as Registration Authority, defined under this Agreement and the applicable Certificate Policy (CP).
+In addition to the third party claims obligations set forth in the Agreement, Customer will indemnify DocuSign and its Indemnified Parties from, and defend DocuSign and the Indemnified Parties against, any Claim to the extent arising from or related to: (a) any representations or warranties regarding the Service made by Customer to any third parties (including without limitation Signers) not authorized by DocuSign; and (b) non-performance of any of obligations by Customer, in its capacity as Registration Authority, defined under this Agreement and the applicable Certificate Policy .